dampcardboard/ross_02/wiki/timeline.md

 - **Mid Therendor.** After a week of ship travel and a day of foot travel, I sleep tonight not under the stars, but under Valon's rear end.
 That man needs to learn what a shower is.
 - **Late Therendor.** Strange red lightning and grey stone...
 And now, the gnollish village of Znir.
 Strange visions.

+- **Early Eyre.** Arrival at the Great Crag.
+By means we did not chose.

 - **Mid Dravago.** The end of the three month period that Valon can bring Leonus to the Sisters of Sora Kell.